dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 That's all it needs to do: halt the cpu.
 We halt inside a loop so that we wake from an interrupt we halt again, rather than trying to execute whatever comes after the jump instructon.

-You can also do this in C with inline assembly:
+You can also do this in C using inline assembly:

 ```c
 void idle_main(void* arg) {